 Question 5a

+Grading: 8/10. -1 for not noting the width of the CI in the methods. -1 for incorrect p-value report in Results (see key, p=0.148)

 Methods: A model was created including both covariates bilirubin and log transformed bilirubin to test for a linear association.
 The analysis compared model fit to determine whether the association was linear.
 The regression model used confidence intervals and two-sided p values computed using Wald statistics based on the Huber-White sandwich estimator.
 Similar to question 4, the log transformed bilirubin was divided by log 1.1 to compare relative to the 10% increase in bilirubin.